zacck-zz/git-examples/README.md

 ********* ADD A REMOTE TO YOUR GIT git doesnt care what your remote names are but typically you name your main one origin

+********   HOOKS
+You can use hooks to push your code to a server or a production build hosted somewhere.
+Whenever you push to your master instead of using an ftp or ssh client.